Any Vision uses Google’s state-of-the art Gemini and Cloud Vision AI to describe, tag, and classify your photos:

 Any Vision requires Lightroom 5.7 or later, Lightroom CC 2015, or Lightroom Classic.
 (The newer cloud-focused Lightroom doesn’t support plugins.)

-2. If you’re upgrading from a previous version of Any Vision, exit Lightroom and replace the existing anyvision.lrplugin folder with the new one extracted from the downloaded .zip.
+- If you’re upgrading from a previous version of Any Vision, exit Lightroom, delete the existing anyvision.lrplugin folder, and replace it with the new one extracted from the downloaded .zip.
 Restart Lightroom and you’re done.

-The free trial is limited to analyzing 50 photos—after that, you’ll need to buy an Any Vision license and a Google Cloud key.
+The free trial is limited to analyzing 50 photos—after that, you’ll need to buy an Any Vision license.
+Note that your Google Cloud key will allow you to process tens of thousands of photos for free (see here for details).

 Licensing